Is the POWER RANGERS LGBT Character Just Another Publicity Stunt?

 We live in an age of headline publicity that can build or destroy, completely regardless of the facts, and devoid of discernment.
 Earlier this year, controversy surrounded the release of the movie A DOG’S PURPOSE when a video leaked implying animal abuse on the set.
 The video that was leaked showed a dog struggling to stay above water and quickly garnered boycotts and angry protestors.
 The publicity was so bad that the red carpet that Movieguide® was invited to attend in Los Angeles was canceled at the last minute.
 However, weeks later, a third-party investigation of the movie set concluded that the leaked video was manipulated, and that no animal abuse happened.
 Hardly anyone heard that the filmmakers behind A DOG’S PURPOSE were vindicated.

 That said, it’s good to be aware of the ever creeping agenda that a few in Hollywood are pushing.
 On the TV front, the LGBT theme’s are being pushed constantly, even in the superhero world, with all four of the CW’s DC Comics shows SUPERGIRL, ARROW, THE FLASH and LEGENDS OF TOMORROW featuring multiple gay characters, and multiple lesbian bedroom scenes.
 Many of us live in a progressive Liberal culture, but for a Director to say POWER RANGERS breaks ground is preposterous and reveals how desperate some studios are for tantalizing headlines.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!